 The trustee can only use trust funds to pay the legitimate expenses of the trust, taxes and legal fees.

-Whether you are a beneficiary who thinks that the trustee is about to sell the house to himself, or if you are a trustee and you feel that you are being falsely accused of selling the house to yourself for less than fair market value, you can speak with New York trust attorney Albert Goodwin, Esq.
-He can be reached at (212) 233-1233.
+Whether you are a beneficiary who thinks that the trustee is about to sell the house to himself, or if you are a trustee and you feel that you are being falsely accused of selling the house to yourself for less than fair market value, we at the Law Offices of Albert Goodwin are here for you.
+You can send us an email at [email protected] or call us at 718-509-9774.